HSLdevcom/jore4-map-matching/README.md

     mvn flyway:clean
 ```

-Initially will provide map matching and navigation services based upon Digiroad infrastructure network for other Jore4 components.

 ## Docker Reference

-- Needs pgrouting test database to be deployed.
+- Needs pgRouting-enabled test database to be deployed.
-- Currently we should fill it up with digiroad data (exported from digiroad-import repo), in the future could link to jore4 db with FDW (foreign data wrapper)
+- Currently we should fill it up with Digiroad data (exported from [digiroad-import repo](https://github.com/HSLdevcom/jore4-digiroad-import-experiment)), in the future could link to JORE4 database with FDW (Foreign Data Wrapper extension)
-- When flexible-server enables pgrouting extension, the map-matching service will point directly to the jore4 database
+- When flexible-server enables pgRouting extension, the map-matching service will point directly to the JORE4 database
 instead of having its own database
 - Warning: currently map-matching always runs its own migrations.
-This is fine while it uses its own docker database, but should not do so
-when using the jore4 database in the future
+This is fine while it uses its own Docker database, but should not do so when using the JORE4 database in the future
-- How to load digiroad export to mapmatchingdb
+- How to load Digiroad export to mapmatchingdb

 Ports: